 Regardless of any stretching warm-up, a 60-seconds of this exercise is great and if you can hold a particular stretch exercise for about ten seconds, you can repeat it three times will be ideal.

-6. Burpees are powerful and effective exercises to boost energy and keep all your major muscles groups (chest, arms, quads, hamstrings, abs, glutes) strong.
+6. Burpees are powerful and effective exercises to boost energy and keep all your major muscle groups (chest, arms, quads, hamstrings, abs, glutes) strong.

-It is a four steps movement which is squat, thrust, plank, jump.
+It is a four steps movement that is squat, thrust, plank, and jump.
 All this counts as one burpee.

 For beginners or for warm-up, 10 – 15 burpees per set is ok.
 Rest for a minute and continue to make it 3 – 4 sets is ideal.

-Consider adding this into your boxing workout as a warm-up session.
+Consider adding this to your boxing workout as a warm-up session.

-Before you want to incorporate burpees into your boxing workout routine, make sure that you have some weeks of fitness experience or are able to do min 10 push-ups as burpees do need a lot of strength and endurance.
+Before you want to incorporate burpees into your boxing workout routine, make sure that you have some weeks of fitness experience or can do min 10 push-ups as burpees need a lot of strength and endurance.

 7. Jump rope – This is mainly for a quick warm-up before you jump into your boxing session.
 Jumping rope is great for your footwork as you will learn quicker on your feet.